October is National Physical Therapy Month

 Whether your loved one is active, coping with illness or injury, or sedentary, a physical therapist can help create an exercise regimen that suits his or her specific situation.
 Even the ordinary physical changes that come with aging — balance loss, reductions in mobility — can be delayed, prevented or even reversed, providing a critical defense in preventing senior falls and reducing their risk of injury.

-In the Huff/Post 50 article, Bell noted that the key factor in deciding whether physical therapy is necessary is pain.
 “Experiencing any kind of pain would be a meaningful trigger because pain’s not normal at any age,” and getting to a therapist early on is critical so the situation doesn’t get worse.

 Physical therapy also has a number of other benefits, according to the APTA: it can help seniors recover from stroke, help them cope with the physical effects of chronic illnesses like diabetes, and in some cases it can even alleviate pain without medication.
 So if your senior loved one would benefit from increased balance and mobility, greater fitness, or simply a reduction in physical pain, physical therapy could be an excellent option for non-invasive treatment.